 There is a sponsored entry scheme for low-income women.
 As well as generous cheques, the prizes include publication, career mentoring, manuscript feedback, pitching workshops, and personal introductions to agents and editors.

 If you want a short story competition, this is one of the best.
-This annual international writing competition is open to all published and unpublished, UK and non-UK-based writers.
+This annual international short story prize is open to all published and unpublished, UK and non-UK-based writers.
 The 1st prize for the short story award is £1,000, 2nd prize is £500, and 3rd prize is £250.

 Twenty stories will be shortlisted and published in the next volume of the Bristol Short Story Prize Anthology, which is circulated to agents.
 The remaining shortlistees receive £100.